blackhatethicalhacking/TerminatorZ/README.md

 • cURL: This tool is commonly pre-installed on Kali Linux and Ubuntu, but can be installed by running apt-get install curl on Ubuntu or brew install curl on MacOS

+• httpx: This tool is a fast and multi-purpose HTTP toolkit that allows running multiple probes using the retryablehttp library.

 # Installation

 `git clone https://github.com/blackhatethicalhacking/TerminatorZ.git`